-If you've been reading my Coast to Coast posts, there's a possibility that you've been inspired to walk it yourself.
-Either that or you've watched that Julia Bradbury do it on the telly and been inspired to walk it yourself.
+If you’ve been reading my Coast to Coast posts, there’s a possibility that you’ve been inspired to walk it yourself.
+Either that or you’ve watched that Julia Bradbury do it on the telly and thought “that looks great!”
+Or maybe you’ve just picked up the book and decided to have a go.

-Whichever way doesn't matter.
-What matters is that you've thought "Yes, I could do that!
+Whichever way you’ve come to the Coast to Coast doesn’t matter.
+What matters is that you’ve thought “Yes, I could do that!
 Sign me up!
-How do I do it then?"
-You have, haven't you?
+How do I do it then?”
+You have, haven’t you?

 You have?
 Great!
-So what do you need to know to plan your trip?
+So what do you need to know to plan your trip walking from one side of the west of England, to the east?

 It has been on TV and was created by a walking superstar, so the Coast to Coast is quite a famous route.
 And it’s popular.
 And that means people sometimes think it’s going to be easy – like walking in the park.